-Remember, your content has a goal.
-Sure, you might write brief posts to inform followers of company updates, or longer papers to establish your expertise in a particular area, but most blogs are often tied directly to conversion goals.
-So how do you convince blog readers to take action?
-Your blog posts will need to build trust with readers and solve a customer’s problem, but first your content must be found.
+Blog posts are often tied directly to conversion goals.
+So your posts need to build trust with readers and solve a customer’s problem to convince readers to take action, but first your content must be found.

 Google’s goal is to present high-quality content to search engine users.
 Publishing a blog post that will outperform competitors doesn't happen in a matter of minutes.
 It takes time to draft a well-written article.
 Some of the best content can take weeks to compile and fact check.

-Content marketing best practices dictate that your article should be digestible because readers are scanning quickly.
+Blogs that are formatted well encourage reader engagement.
+Articles should be digestible because readers scan quickly.
 Studies show that while most users visit websites for information, paradoxically they only read at most 28% of the words on a page.
-So if readers are scanning your content, are the main takeaways obvious?
-This is especially important for longer, in-depth articles.
+Your main points and takeaways should be obvious — this is especially important for longer, in-depth articles.

 Format Your Text

-Certain formatting helps to create an organized flow to a blog post as well as make it easier for your readers to scan quickly, these include:
+Certain formatting techniques help to create an organized flow to a blog post as well as make it easier for your readers to scan quickly, these include:

 Keep Paragraphs Short